Proton isovector helicity PDF at NNLO and the twist-3 moment $\tilde{d}_2$ from lattice QCD at physical quark masses: Quark helicity PDFs from LaMET

-Combining the fitted endpoint regions with the LaMET calculation, we provide a full $x$-dependent helicity PDF in Fig.~\ref{fig:complementarity}.
-The disagreement with global fitting PDF in mid-$x$ region remains the same as Fig.~\ref{fig:matching_full}, thus the resulting $b$ parameter is much smaller than global fitting results. {Note that the endpoint regions in blue are still subject to model uncertainties due to the finite cutoff $x_0$ and the non-smoothness there, which have not been quantified in this work.}
+Combining the fitted end point regions with the LaMET calculation, we provide a full $x$-dependent helicity PDF in Fig.~\ref{fig:complementarity}.
+The disagreement with global fitting PDF in mid-$x$ region remains the same as Fig.~\ref{fig:matching_full}, thus the resulting $b$ parameter is much smaller than global fitting results.
+Note that the end point regions in blue are still subject to model uncertainties due to the finite cutoff $x_0$ and the nonsmoothness there, which have not been quantified in this work.
+Also, because of the limited amount of data points at short distance, we can only fit to the simplest power-law form, and the connection between LaMET calculation and SDF fits are naively enforced by the continuity condition in Eq.~\eqref{eq:sdf_model} at the connecting points $x=x_0$ and $x=1-x_0$.
+In principle, these artifacts can be improved in the future at finer lattice spacing, and the model dependence can be examine by comparing the fits to various more flexible functional forms.